Museum embarks on mammoth project to recreate itself online.

 The initial digitising programme is expected to take five years, with the remainder of the 79 million records in the collection being uploaded over five further years.

 The UK and Irish lepidoptera collection (butterflies and moths) was chosen to kick-start the iCollections project because it contains important scientific and historic information.
-The specimens were collected from the mid-1800s to the 1960s.
+It includes specimens collected from the mid-1800s to the 1960s.

-By comparing when the first butterflies appeared each year, the science of phenology, it's possible to see how the climate has changed over the past 200 years.
+By comparing phenology, ie when the first butterflies appear each year, scientists can see how the climate has changed over the past 200 years.

 Critical information written on small labels, giving details of who, why, when and where for each specimen, will be used to create digital maps showing past geographical butterfly hotspots around the UK, also useful for future conservation.

-The painstaking work involves photographing every one of the half-a-million butterflies and their labels, uploading the images, entering the label data and then storing every specimen in new trays.
+The painstaking work involves photographing 500,000 butterflies and their labels, uploading the images, entering the label data and then storing every specimen in new trays.

 Painstaking work: the iCollections team now upload on average one specimen every three minutes.

 So far, the team has entered 100,000 specimens.
-Following this rate of progress, it should take a year to capture this section of the butterfly collection.
+At this rate it should take a year to capture this section of the butterfly collection.

 Museum zoologist Gordon Paterson, head of the iCollections project, said, 'When we started, we hadn't necessarily thought through every process.
 But it's turned into a true team effort that has tested every resource of the Museum.'

-Although there's a certain romance to the script, because there are no pictures, it's dry work.
-To keep the volunteers going, the iCollections team encouraged the development of a online community of work groups, trading stories and advice, with occasional input from Museum staff to keep it interesting.
+Although there's a certain romance to the script, there are no pictures so it can be dry work.
+To keep the volunteers going the iCollections team encouraged the development of online work group communities, trading stories and advice, with occasional input from Museum staff to keep it interesting.